tinkercademy/swift-slides/codingclub/b/list.md

 ## Adding a binding to the DetailView

-- Lets add a binding to the `DetailView` to make the `title` editable.
+- Let’s add a binding to the `DetailView` to make the `title` editable.

 ```swift[2, 7]
 struct DetailView: View {